 As the groups completed their assigned tasks, force reduction began.
 Thus, when one tactical group and certain units were pulled out in October 2001, the RMC was reduced to two tactical groups; an airborne company; an artillery group; and units and detachments of combat, logistics, and technical support.
-From 2001 through the first half of 2002, the units of the Airborne Forces were replaced by those of the Ground Forces, mainly from the Moscow Military District that were sent to Kosovo after receiving instruction at a special training center.7
+From 2001 through the first half of 2002, the units of the Airborne Forces were replaced by those of the Ground Forces, mainly from the Moscow Military District that were sent to Kosovo after receiving instruction at a special training center.

 From 14 May through 1 July 2002, the RMC was reduced gradually as a result of a resolution by the Government of Russia and a directive by the head of the General Staff of the Armed Forces of the Russian Federation.
 Russian peacekeepers left three of the five sectors and remained solely in the "center" and "east" sectors.
 During his visit to Italy in February 2002, Russian Minister of Defense Sergei B. Ivanov said, "We assume that our contingent in Kosovo has become excessive; specifically in the sectors where no Serbs had been left, and where simply nothing is happening right now.
 So, to remain there and do nothing-we do not see much sense in that."
 Some 13,000 personnel and 400 pieces of combat equipment were recalled to Russia.
 The resulting management and personnel structure of the RMC comprised tactical groups, an artillery group section, and a support detachment.
-Thus, the RMC personnel dwindled to 650 and combat equipment and motor vehicles to 250.9 of the total personnel count of 970 were recalled from the Balkans, including 650 from Kosovo and 320 from Bosnia and Herzegovina.
+Thus, the RMC personnel dwindled to 650 and combat equipment and motor vehicles to 250.

+On 16 May 2003 the head of the General Staff of the Armed Forces of the Russian Federation following the decision made by the president of Russia early in May, signed a directive for the complete withdrawal of Russian peacekeeping forces from the Balkans before 1 August of the same year.
+In execution of this directive, starting in late July, Russian military contingents of the total personnel count of 970 were recalled from the Balkans, including 650 from Kosovo and 320 from Bosnia and Herzegovina.
 The withdrawal of the Russian peacekeeping forces from Kosovo was carried out by rail and air, and from Bosnia and Herzegovina by air only.
 By 11 June the RMC combat equipment was being moved to Leskovac (Serbia and Montenegro), and the first train with equipment and personnel left for Russia on 17 June.
 Safeguarding the Slatina Airport was delegated to a Finnish battalion of the KFOR, and the task zone in Tactical Group 13 to an American brigade of the "east" sector.
 Until 20 June, however, Russian servicemen performed technical support functions at the airfield.
 As a contribution to economic and social restoration of the autonomous province, Russia handed over to the KFOR command the movable and real property of the military units of the Armed Forces of the Russian Federation that had been part of the international security presence in Serbia and Montenegro.
-12